DataDog/documentation/content/en/account_management/rbac/permissions.md

 Grant the following permissions to manage read access on subsets of log data:

-* `logs_read_data`(Recommended) offers finer grained access control over log data thanks to restriction queries.
+* `logs_read_data`(Recommended) offers finer grained access control by restricting a role's access to logs matching a log restriction queries.
 * `logs_read_index_data` is the alternative approach to restrict data access to indexed log data on a per-index basis.

-Those two permissions are applied sequentially meaning that a user can be restricted to a subset of indexes and the restriction queries apply on top of it.
+These permissions can also be used together.
+A role can restrict the user to a subset of indexes and additionally apply a restriction query to limit access within these indexes.

 **Example**: User A has access to index `audit` and index `errors` and is restricted to the query `service:api`.
 When looking in Log Explorer, this user only sees logs from the `service:api` into the `audit` and `errors` indexes.